 Another reason to investigate severe nausea and vomiting is that it may be a symptom of other medical conditions, including:

-Some people believe morning sickness is a good sign because it means the placenta is developing.
+Some women believe morning sickness is a good sign because it means the placenta is developing.
 They also feel reassured that they’re pregnant.
 In reality, not everyone gets morning sickness.
 If you never have morning sickness, you’re just as likely to give birth to a healthy baby as someone who does get morning sickness.

 A note from Cleveland Clinic

 Morning sickness can make pregnancy seem pretty awful and uncomfortable.
 It’s extremely common to feel nauseous and queasy, especially during the first trimester of pregnancy.
-Luckily, most people find that morning sickness subsides once they begin their second trimester.
+Luckily, most women find that morning sickness subsides once they begin their second trimester.
 Changes in your lifestyle and eating habits may bring some relief until the symptoms go away.
 Let your obstetrician know if you’re throwing up several times per day, not eating and losing weight.
 They’ll want to make sure you’re getting the nourishment you need.

 Last reviewed on 04/05/2023.